ufcg-lsd/arrebol-deprecated/README.md

 As we mentioned before, all sub-clauses of a job clause are optional.
 If the label sub-clause does not exist in the jdf, an internal job id is used to identify it.
 If there is no requirements sub-clause, the Broker assumes that all worker nodes in your grid are able to run the tasks of your job.

 Besides label and requirements sub-clauses, you may define default descriptions for all tasks of a job.
 This is further explained below.

+#### The Task clause

+There is one task clause to describe each task of a job.
+The number of tasks in a job is determined by the number of task clauses in the jdf.
+The task clause is used to describe all the phases of a task.
+A task is divided in initial, remote and final phases which are described by means of init, remote and final sub-clauses, respectively.

+- **Init sub-clause**: is used to define which files will be transferred from the user's machine to the worker node before the execution of the task.
+- **Remote sub-clause**: is used to specify which command line will be invoked in the worker node.
+- **Final sub-clause**: defines which files will be transferred from the worker node to the user's mchine, after the execution of the task.

 ### Arrebol CLI